vincedgy/fastapi-async-with-postgresql/docs/index.md

 ## Install dependencies

-Using poetry its :
+Using poetry it's like :

 ```shell
 python3 -m poetry install
 ```

-Using Makefile commands
+You can also use `Makefile` commands, like :

 ```shell
 make install
 ```

-Then activate the shell
+Then, you should activate the shell

 ```shell
 python3 -m poetry shell
 ```

+From this point you can use the IDE of your choice.

 ----

 ## Run Postgresql with Docker

-If you don't have a local postgresql instance on your machine you can use the provided `docker-compose` stack.
+If you don't have any local [postgresql](https://www.postgresql.org) instance on your local machine, you can use the provided `docker-compose` stack.

-Of course, you'll need to choose the appropriate docker installation (docker desktop for you local OS) and install the `docker-compose` utility tool as well
+Of course, you'll need to choose the appropriate `docker` installation (you should install the proper `docker desktop` for your local OS) and install the `docker-compose` utility tool as well

 !!!
 Note